English for Beginners: How To Start Learning English

-You basically have to become a baby all over again.
+Learning English basically means becoming a baby all over again.

 What Is the English Beginner Level?

-To make language learning more systematic, the Council of Europe came up with a Common European Framework of Reference for Languages.
-Called the CEFR for short, this framework is a useful way to figure out your language level as a beginning English speaker.
+To make language learning more systematic, the Council of Europe created the Common European Framework of Reference for Languages or CEFR.
+This framework (supporting structure) is a useful way to know your language level as an English speaker.

-In total, there are six CEFR levels.
+There are a total of six CEFR levels.
 These match three kinds of learners:

 - Basic User: Levels A1 and A2